sandeshgh/sandeshgh.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Senior Researcher and Engineer at [Qualcomm](https://www.qualcomm.com/home) developing efficient computer vision/machine learning algorithms.
-My current work is mainly in the area of image and video processing/understanding and generative models (vision and language).
+I am a Senior Researcher and Engineer at [Qualcomm](https://www.qualcomm.com/home) developing efficient computer vision, machine learning algorithms.
+My current work is mainly in the area of image, language and video processing, understanding and developing generative models (vision and language).

 Before joining Qualcomm, I was a postdoctoral researcher at Northeastern University working with [Prof. Jennifer Dy](https://scholar.google.com/citations?hl=en&user=6h7b0fAAAAAJ&view_op=list_works&sortby=pubdate), [Prof. Octavia Camps](https://scholar.google.com/citations?user=htt9T1AAAAAJ&hl=en) and [Prof. Dana H Brooks](https://scholar.google.com/citations?user=MR6GYYsAAAAJ&hl=en).
 I completed my PhD in Computing and Information Sciences from Rochester Institute of Technology under advisement of [Prof. Linwei Wang](https://pht180.rit.edu/cblwang/).

 <!-- ![reviews](../../img/certifacates.jpg) -->
 **Research and Engineering**
-What I find exciting and truly satisfying working in AI and machine learning is the richness and diversity of ideas.
-Ideas from different fields like mathematics, Physics, economics, computer science, statistics, electrical engineering, control and neural network architecture engineering have crossed fields and found interesting adaptations in machine learning and vice versa.
-My current favorite is how Diffusion model can be simultaneously interpreted in different ways from different perspectives.
+I love working in AI and machine learning.
+I love the richness and diversity of ideas in this field: ideas from mathematics, physics, economics, computer science, statistics, electrical engineering, control melt and become more interesting every day.
 <!--
 During PhD, I applied VAE as inductive bias in solving inverse problems (see [here](https://arxiv.org/pdf/1905.04803.pdf)), and connected generalization with smoothness and invariance (see [here](https://arxiv.org/pdf/1903.02948.pdf)).
 Later, I applied idea from learning theory to KL divergence estimation (see [here](https://proceedings.neurips.cc/paper/2021/file/54a367d629152b720749e187b3eaa11b-Paper.pdf)), and . -->

-At Qualcomm, I am excited to work on computer vision algorithms and Generative AI vision and language models, with special focus on how to optimize these models so that they can be implemented on-device with resource constraints.
+I transitioned from academia to industry and have started liking the practical aspects of deploying amazing ideas into amazing products.
+At Qualcomm, I am excited to work on computer vision and Generative AI algorithms with focus on overcoming resource constraint to develop smart models.